AyushJain001/AyushJain001/README.md

 - 🌱  I have Hands on experience in Machine learning , deep learning and Computer vision.
 - 🌱 Currently Upskilling Myself On : Computer Vision ,  Natural Language Processing, Image processing
-- Interest - Love to interact with new people and gain insights and connect with them .
+- 🌱 Interest - Love to interact with new people and gain insights and connect with them .
 Happy to connect with you 🙌
--  🤝 I’m looking for an  **Internship** in Data Sciencem machine learning , deep learning ,computer vision to upskill and get familiar with industry work.
+- 🤝 I’m looking for an  **Internship** in Data Science machine learning , deep learning ,computer vision to upskill and get familiar with industry work.

 - Data Structure and Algorithm
 - Problem solving DSA
--Data Base And Management System
+-DataBase And Management System
 - Operating System

 - 📫 How to reach me **jainayush9453@gmail.com**